endurox-dev/endurox-python/README.rst

 ------------

 ``tests/`` contains test for all Enduro/X ATMIs provided by the module.
-These test cases can be studied for getting familiar with module APIs.
+These test cases can be studied to get familiar with module APIs.

 Licensing
 ---------

-Module is licensed under GNU Affero General Public License Version 3, which allows the use of the product for open source software.
+The module is licensed under GNU Affero General Public License Version 3, which allows the use of the product for open-source software.
-Mavimax SIA also provides commercial license EULA which allows to use Enduro/X Python module in closed source projects.
+Mavimax SIA also provides a commercial license EULA which allows to use Enduro/X Python module in closed source projects.

 Conclusions
 -----------

-This document gave short overview of the Enduro/X Python module.
+This document gave a short overview of the Enduro/X Python module.
-For full API overview please see API descriptions at https://www.endurox.org/dokuwiki
+For a full API overview please see API descriptions at https://www.endurox.org/dokuwiki

-As all API descriptions are embedded as PyDoc, Python shall can be utilized to get help for the overview, functions, constants, etc.
+As all API descriptions are embedded as PyDoc, Python shell can be utilized to get help with the overview, functions, constants, etc.

 As the root package "endurox" actually embeds C biding code in another sub-module "endurox", then full API doc can be viewed by: